 In carrying out our role we have a number of key responsibilities, these include:

 - Developing, maintaining and putting in place a Local Flood Risk Management Strategy for Oxfordshire which will include risks from surface water run-off, groundwater and ordinary watercourses.
+Update: Following the publication of the new National Flood and Coastal Risk Management Strategy in July 2020, the Council is expecting to receive updated local strategy guidance in 2021 from the Environment Agency/ DEFRA.
+A comprehensive update of the strategy is likely to follow in 2022.

 - Establishing local management and governance arrangements with other key stakeholders to ensure delivery of effective joined up management of flood risk.